What are microservices and containers?

 First of all, what are microservices?
-Microservices is a type of architecture that splits your application into multiple services that does a fine-grained function that’s a part of your application as a whole.
+A microservices architecture that splits your application into multiple services that perform fine-grained functions and are part of your application as a whole.
 Each of your microservices will have a different logical function for your application.
-Microservices is a more modern approach in an application’s architecture compared to a monolithic architecture where all your application’s components and functions are in a single instance.
-You can refer to a comparison of a monolithic to a microservices architecture on the diagram below.

 Containers are packages of your software that includes everything that it needs to run, including code, dependencies, libraries, binaries, and more.
 Docker and Kubernetes are the most popular frameworks to orchestrate multiple containers in enterprise environments.
 Compared to virtual machines, containers share the operating system kernel instead of having a full copy of it — like making multiple VMs in a single host.
 Although it’s possible to put your microservices into multiple VMs, you would typically use containers in this case since they take up less space and are faster to boot up.

 The microservices architecture was created to address problems caused by monolithic application.
 Microservices are already widely used, and some large-scale websites already transformed their monolithic applications to microservices.